fredluz/narrative/memory-bank/systemPatterns.md

 - **JournalAgent**: Responsible for generating AI insights for journal entries and checkup entries.
 - **SuggestionAgent**: Generates task and quest suggestions from checkup content and provides functionality to find the best quest for a task, check for duplicates, and more.
 - **UpdateAgent**: Detects and applies task status updates (InProgress, Done) based on checkup content analysis.
 - **ChatAgent**: Handles conversation analysis and message generation for the chat interface.
+Also involved in summarizing chat sessions for automatic checkup creation.
+- **WelcomeAgent**: Generates the initial welcome message and conversation starter for new users (detected by having zero tasks).

 ## System Flows